apify/fingerprint-suite/docs/guides/fingerprint-injector.md

 ```
 ## API Reference
-All public classes, methods and their parameters can be inspected in this API reference.
+All public classes, methods and their parameters can be inspected in the [API reference](../../../api/fingerprint-injector/).

-{{>all-docs~}}